Menu Close

 This is where Seattle rewiring work really matters.
 Older homes often have a mix of original wiring, later additions, partial upgrades, and remodel-era changes completed across different decades.
 That can leave homeowners with a system that technically works, but is inconsistent, undersized, or no longer ideal for safe long-term use.

-We regularly help with rewiring needs in older bungalows, craftsman homes, mid-century homes, finished basements, homes with multiple remodel phases, and properties with aging or partially upgraded branch circuits.
+Our team regularly helps with rewiring needs in older bungalows, craftsman homes, mid-century homes, finished basements, homes with multiple remodel phases, and properties with aging or partially upgraded branch circuits.

-In many cases, rewiring also overlaps with knob and tube replacement in Seattle, electrical panel replacement in Seattle, outlet grounding, new circuits, and long-term service capacity planning.
+In many cases, rewiring also overlaps with knob and tube replacement in Seattle, electrical panel replacement in Seattle, outlet grounding, new circuits, inspection-report corrections, and long-term service capacity planning.

 Whole-House Rewiring vs. Partial Rewiring